crossbario/crossbar-fabric-docs/docs/HighSecuritySetup.md

 CDNs deliver static content like nothing else.
 And this part of your traffic is now completely managed by the CDN (= their problem!), including fighting off DDoS attacks on a large scale.

 ---

+### Web Services

+**In short: don't use any. there are special packages for most of this stuff, or it is for deprecated old clients (which you also don't want to support, because "they are broken")**

+Crossbar.io Fabric support these [Web Transport Services](http://crossbar.io/docs/Web-Transport-and-Services/):

+* path
+* static
+* upload
+* websocket
+* longpoll
+* redirect
+* nodeinfo
+* reverseproxy
+* json
+* cgi
+* wsgi
+* resource
+* caller
+* publisher
+* webhook
+* schemadoc

+These are all useful and good to use in different scenarios, but in a security optimized setup, we only want the bare minimum of Crossbar.io, which happens to be WAMP routing after all;)

+So in a high security production setup, it is recommended to _not_ run a Web transport, and not run any Web transport services.
+None of these is essential.
+All of these have other more specialized solutions, like for example _general_ Web and WebSocket (non WAMP) reverse proxying is probably best done using Nginx or some special reverse Web proxy package.

+### MQTT Bridge

+**In short: don't start to use MQTT or migrate old clients to WAMP**

+---

+### REST Bridge

+**In short: you could run it (it's all Web anyways), but you need it in a WAMP-native system**

+---

 ### Router Components